 - Medicare Part C (Medicare Advantage Plans) is a type of Medicare health plan offered by private companies that contract with Medicare to provide you with all of your Part A and Part B benefits and often Part D prescription coverage.

 Click here for additional information on these programs.

 It is important that you enroll in Medicare as soon as you are eligible to avoid increased premiums or penalties.
 Click here to determine when you need to sign up.

 My staff is always available to assist you with issues that you may be experiencing with your Medicare coverage.
-If you cannot find the answer to your questions through these links or would like my office to contact Medicare on your behalf, please complete my Privacy Release Form and email it to: email@example.com.
+If you cannot find the answer to your questions through these links or would like my office to contact Medicare on your behalf, please complete my Privacy Release Form on my website.
 My staff will be happy to provide you with all possible assistance.